marygracemoesta/R-User-Guide/Developing_on_Databricks/RStudio_integrations.md

 ## Rstudio Integrations

 RStudio offers a polished experience for developing R programs that is impossible to reproduce in a notebook.
-Recognizing this fact, Databricks offers two choices for sticking with your favorite IDE.
+Databricks offers two choices for sticking with your favorite IDE - hosted in the cloud or on your local machine.

-Contents:
+**Contents**

 - [Hosted RStudio Server](#hosted-rstudio-server)
  - [Viewing Spark Tables](#viewing-spark-tables)